 When Single Parents Have "Overnight Guests"

-How do you conduct your sex life after a divorce if you have children in the home?
+It's hard to know how to conduct your sex life after a divorce, especially if you have children in the home.
 How you lead your private life is a model for what your children may do when they become mature enough to have sex.

 Many moms and dads become single again after years or decades of marriage and wonder how they can start to have a personal life.
 Sometimes they start dating again, but forget about the effect of adult intimacy on their children.